tmont/xmas/README.md

 4. A "maximum matches (1)" rule that ensures that at most one person is giving to the same person they gave to two years ago

-Only the calling code is hardcoded to my family; the "framework" can be handle an arbitrary number of people.
+Only the calling code is hardcoded to my family; the "framework" can handle an arbitrary number of people.
 Plus it's easy to write your own rules!

 ### PHP?